ecfm/CMU-MultimodalSDK/next_steps.md

 Small updates

-0. dimension names
+1. dimension names
-1. getting tensors
+2. getting tensors
-2. release mosi covarep
 3. new covarep for POM
 4. implementation of passive align, comparison between computational sequences, and intersect/union.
 5. If file is not found it says invalid computational sequence.